 "These are people who do not have Torah, people who want civil marriages, shops that sell pork, and the army enlistment of yeshiva students," Rabbi Yosef said.
 "My heart is heavy.
 Heaven forbid people support them.
 This is completely forbidden.
 Whoever does so commits an intolerable sin.
 Whoever does so supports Satan and the evil inclination."

-How will Israel 's Arabs vote?
+'s Arabs vote?
 Will they?

 Meanwhile, Israel's 1.3 million Arab citizens are divided on how to respond to the rightward, anti-Arab tilt of the campaign.
 Some say they should boycott the voting in protest.
 Others, especially representatives of the Knesset's Arab parties, insist that Arab citizens make doubly sure to vote to ensure their rights.
 Al Jazeera (which refers to Israeli Arabs as Palestinian-Israelis) reports: